mcoblenz/CSE210/about.md

 If you submit individual work late, we will not directly penalize your grade.
 However, we only commit to promptly grading and returning work that is submitted on time.
 Other work will be graded (and awarded credit) as resources allow.

+Letter grades will be given according to the following scale:

+* A: grade >= 90%
+* B: 80% <= grade < 90%
+* C: 70% <= grade < 80%
+* D: 60% <= grade < 70%
+* F: grade < 60%

+The instructor has discretion to assign + and - grades within those ranges and to decrease the thresholds for grades if the overall grades are lower than expected.
+This discretion may be used to award small amounts of credit for exceptional contributions to in-class discussion.

 ### Individual assignments (total: 40%)

 | Component | Weight |